Diary of Staff Nurse Christine Erica Strom - 1917-1919 - Part 2

 stamped our parcels for us, & sent us on our way

 rejoicing.
-Spent a lot of money at[[ H]]
+Spent a lot of money at[[Hannlans?]]

-- most delightful shop & subsequently had ices at
+- most delightful Shop & subsequently had ices at

 way home.
 Wrote letters after dinner & packed